Restored in 2025 with funding from Christopher Todd Page

-A few years after Vittorio Cini bought it, the Madonna was attributed to an unknown 14th-century Florentine sculptor.
-Building upon that initial attribution, the sculpture was latter assigned to the circle of Alberto Arnoldi and Giovanni di Ambrogio, two sculptors active in Florence in the late 14th century.
+A few years after Vittorio Cini bought it, the sculpture was attributed to an unknown 14th-century Florentine sculptor.
+Building upon that initial attribution, the Cini Madonna was latter assigned to the circle of Alberto Arnoldi and Giovanni di Ambrogio, two sculptors active in Florence in the late 14th century.
 This attribution seemed fairly convincing to a number of scholars and connoisseurs up until the latest catalog of the Cini Gallery, in which the Madonna has been given to an unknown master from the south-central region of Abruzzo.
 This surprising new theory is worth examining in some detail.

 Unidentified sculptor from Abruzzo (?)